autumnai/leaf/doc/src/layer-lifecycle.md

 `.add_layer` method) and connecting them in the order they were provided to the `LayerConfig` of the container.

-Every `forward` or `backward` call that is now made to the returned `Layer` is send to the worker.
+Every `.forward` or `.backward` call that is now made to the returned `Layer` is sent to the worker.

 ### Forward

 The `forward` method of a `Layer` sends the input through the constructed network and returns the output of the network's final layer.

-The `forward` method does three things:
+The `.forward` method does three things:

 1. Reshape the input data if necessary
 2. Sync the input/weights to the device were the computation happens.
 This step removes the worker layer from the obligation to care about memory synchronization.
 3. Call the `forward` method of the worker layer.

-In case the worker layer is a container layer, the `forward` method of the container layer takes care of calling the `forwad` methods of its managed layers in the right order.
+In case, the worker layer is a container layer, the `.forward` method of the container layer takes care of calling the `.forward` methods of its managed layers in the right order.

 ### Backward

-The `backward` of a `Layer` works quite similar to its `forward`.
+The `.backward` of a `Layer` works quite similar to its `.forward`.
 Although it does not need to reshape the input.
-The `backward` computes the gradient with respect to the input and the gradient w.r.t. the parameters but only returns the gradient w.r.t the input as only that is needed to compute the gradient of the entire network via the chain rule.
+The `.backward` computes the gradient with respect to the input and the gradient w.r.t. the parameters but only returns the gradient w.r.t the input as only that is needed to compute the gradient of the entire network via the chain rule.

-In case the worker layer is a container layer, the `backward` method of the container layer takes care of calling the `backward_input` and `backward_parameter` methods of its managed layers in the right order.
+In case the worker layer is a container layer, the `.backward` method of the container layer takes care of calling the `.backward_input` and `.backward_parameter` methods of its managed layers in the right order.